This site is intended for healthcare professionals.

 Underserved.
 Underrepresented.

-Why it's Important to Understand.
+Why It's Important to Understand.

-As the profile of the United States continues to change and become increasingly diverse, health care professionals, including dermatologists, will see an ever-growing number of patients representing a wide spectrum of skin tones.
+As the profile of the United States continues to change and become increasingly diverse, healthcare professionals, including dermatologists, will see an ever-growing number of patients representing a wide spectrum of skin tones.
 Here are some important facts to know.

 It is estimated that by 2044 more than 50% of the US population will have skin of color.1